RoyMurphy99/roymurphy99.github.io/index.md

 ## This is a title

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

+This blog will contain posts relating to my experiences working through the book by Jeremy Howard and Sylvain Gugger (Deep Learning for Coders with fastai and Python)